richardjdare/bb2-mode/README.md

 bb2-mode uses Emacs's standard `completion-at-point` system to provide keyword completion.
 Use `C-M-i` to perform completion. company-mode will also work with bb2-mode.

 ## Compile and run in WinUAE
 bb2-mode can connect to the WinUAE Amiga emulator and compile and run the source code you are editing.
-The file must be saved in a directory that is being used as a WinUAE virtual hard disk, and Blitz II must be running in the emulator.
+The file must be saved in a directory that is being used as a WinUAE virtual hard disk, and Blitz 2 must be running in the emulator.

 ```
 m-x bb2-compile-and-run